 Accommodation 2 nights at the farm and 5 nights of camping

 Trails through the foothills of the Andes are very varied: in places they are flat and easy, in other places the gradient is steep and the trail can be rocky and care is required.
 The days can be quite long, remember that we are a long way south and daylight can last about 17 hrs out of 24.
 It’s possible that Spring or Autumn weather can turn against us and snow in not unknown, however unlikely.
-We will be walking big stretches of the ride to make the trail as easy as possible for the cattle, but there are definitely opportunities for canter and gallop.
+We will be walking big stretches of the ride to make the trail as easy as possible for the cattle and horses, but there are definitely opportunities for cantering.
 The horses are very well-mannered and responsive.
 They also have incredible stamina.
-You will be riding for four to seven hours every day and therefore you should be quite riding fit (riding several days per week) and have an intermediate to experienced riding level.
+You will be riding for four to seven hours every day, and the trail is 120 kilometres in total, and therefore you should be quite riding fit (riding several days per week) and have an intermediate to experienced riding level.

 This is a beef cattle enterprise in northern Patagonia.
 The grass-fed Angus are moved to higher summer pasture in the Spring (December).
 These field are a ski resort in winter, from May to September.
 During the colder months (March) the cattle returns to the sheltered plains of the pre-cordillera.
 This means that the herd has to be moved twice every year, and the only way to do this is on horseback.
 Herds of up to 1,000 head are driven.
 This is a time-honoured custom and the gathering together of people in such a sparsely populated area as the Patagonia is always a joyful occasion.